zcash/zcash/README.md

 This might seem a bit drastic, but if you want to maintain privacy, it is best to make it look like all the transactions are coming from a different node.
 The easiest way for most people to do this is to actually have a different node.

-It can be a dedicated laptop (recommended) or a VPS (for not so big amounts) with a totally fresh komodod wallet.
+It can be a dedicated laptop (recommended) or a VPS (for smaller amounts) with a totally fresh komodod wallet.
 Generate an address on this wallet and use that as the jumblr_secret address on your main node.
 As the JUMBLR operates funds will teleport into your secret node's address.
 If you are careful and never use the same IP address for both your nodes, you will be able to maintain very good privacy.

-Of course, dont be sending emails that link the two accounts together!
-Dont use secret address funds for home delivery purchases!!
+Of course, don't send emails that link the two accounts together!
+Dont use secret address funds for home delivery purchases!
 Etc. There are many ways to lose the privacy, just think about what linkages can be dont at the IP and blockchain level and that should be a useful preparation.

 What if you have 100,000 KMD and you dont want others to know you are such a whale?